spotlightpa/poor-richard/content/news/2020-03-16-SPLSHUTDOWN16.md

 Wolf reiterated on Monday that essential government and medical services will continue, and that pharmacies, grocery stores, health care facilities, and gas stations should stay open.

-Republicans who control the state House criticized the Wolf administration for failing to release “an updated press release or an executive order” after the announcement was made.
+Republicans who control the state House criticized the Wolf administration for not making the announcement in “an updated press release or an executive order."

 “First, the governor has not mandated the immediate closure of any businesses in Pennsylvania," the leaders said in a statement.
 “He has ‘strongly urged’ that ‘non-essential’ businesses shut down as part of social distancing measures aimed at slowing the spread of the virus.”